 You can endlessly fiddle with grind and temperature to get the perfect espresso for your different beans.
 You can perfect your latte art.
 And you can probably sell a kidney so you can afford it.

-Using this incredible beast, you’ll feel like a barista and can show off your superb coffee.
+Using this incredible machine, you’ll feel like a barista and can show off your superb coffee.
 It doesn’t matter how inexperienced/ tired/ hungover/ drunk you are, you will always create perfection.

 And, for me, that has to be worth the money